Anti-pedophile activism: On social media

 According to Wesleyan University digital vigilantism expert Mitali Thakor, vigilante groups have often used Facebook as a means to promote themselves on the internet.
 A statement by the social media company about the topic said that it does allow "people to use Facebook and our products to raise awareness about [...] those who may pose harm to children", but that it does not "want people to use Facebook to facilitate vigilante violence" or expose personal information.
 After being inquired about the topic by NBC News in 2019, Facebook banned several vigilante accounts and shut one vigilantism-related community down, although some groups remained on the platform after the ban wave.

 Numerous videos of anti-pedophile vigilantism have been posted on video hosting websites.
 On YouTube, internet vigilantes such as SkeeterJean have posted their operations, which are styled after To Catch a Predator.
 On Kick, Vitaly Zdorovetskiy and other streamers have also livestreamed their operations in real time.
 In one of Zdorovetskiy's operations, he lured a person who had traveled with intent to meet a minor into an apartment, where Zdorovetskiy decided not to call the police and instead cut the man's hair and eyebrows in a way that, he stated, made him look like a clown.
 He told the man that he would let him go if he ate his pubic hair, and ultimately let him go.

 Multiple short clips of vigilante stings have been posted on Instagram and YouTube, many of which feature content creators of the websites physically assaulting their targets.
 Those clips often get taken down due to policies regarding violent conduct.
 Perverted Justice's Xavier Von Erck said in 2024, regarding modern vigilante groups, that "there seems to be more of a motivation nowadays to expose these guys to enhance an individual's social media stature than there is to build an organization that can work with police and get arrests".

 On Roblox

-According to Bloomberg Businessweek, some Roblox users have become "vigilante gamers" in response to Roblox's perceived poor moderation and failure to protect children.
+According to Bloomberg Businessweek, some of the online gaming platform Roblox have become "vigilante gamers" in response to Roblox's perceived poor moderation and failure to protect children.
 Ben Simon, known online by the pseudonym Ruben Sim, pushed for action against a game developer, publishing screenshots of his alleged child rape fantasies and sending a video compiling allegations to a Roblox employee.

-In August 2025, Roblox Corporation issued a cease-and-desist letter to Schlep, a YouTuber prominent for conducting sting operations against alleged online predators via the platform, which has resulted in multiple arrests.Roblox Corporation's letter stated that the activities of Schlep and other vigilante streamers were a violation of the platform's terms of service and created an unsafe environment for users.
+In August 2025, Roblox Corporation issued a cease-and-desist letter to Schlep, a YouTuber prominent for conducting sting operations against alleged online predators via the platform, which has resulted in multiple arrests.
+Roblox Corporation's letter stated that the activities of Schlep and other vigilante streamers were a violation of the platform's terms of service and created an unsafe environment for users.
 Concurrent with the legal notice, Roblox terminated all accounts associated with Schlep and his group, and IP-banned him from the platform.